aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa4/McDogealds-Recipe-book/README.md

 the owners of McDogealds, Landon flop (@ch1ck3n-byte) and Lord Technodoggo (@jondoglover) have finally released the recipes for their ground-breaking food!

+**Developer view:**

+A recipe app, made in django , python 3.9.

+Visit `subs/urls.py` for all available urls.

 ## How to use

 McDogealds Recipe book requires **Python 3.6 or higher**.
 Download this repository onto your computer and open powershell or your command line into the repository directory.